 To formally conclude a letter in German, you can use one of these salutations:

 - Mit freundlichen Grüßen – Sincerely yours – literally “with friendly salutations”

 - Ich freue mich auf Ihre Antwort – I look forward to your reply

 - Ich danke Ihnen für Ihre Aufmerksamkeit und verbleibe mit freundlichen Grüßen – I thank you for your attention and remain with kind regards

 Note the lack of a comma after the sign-off at the end of the letter.
 Don’t forget to sign your letter with your name.
-If you’re attaching documents such as a CV or a certificate, you can include all attachments as an itemized list after your sign-off with “Anlagen” oder “Anhang” as a headline.
+If you’re attaching documents such as a CV or a certificate, you can include all attachments as an itemised list after your sign-off with “Anlagen” or “Anhang” as a headline.

 Rules for writing an informal German letter

 Depending on how informal your relationship to the recipient actually is, there are hardly any rules you need to follow when composing a letter to a German friend.
 You can include the entire letterhead as you would for a formal letter, though you’d probably leave out a subject line.